bt-lemery/harbor-swagger-client/docs/ProductsApi.md

 # **users_search_get**
-> Array&lt;UserSearch&gt; users_search_get(opts)
+> Array&lt;UserSearch&gt; users_search_get(username, opts)

-Search users by username, email
+Search users by username

-This endpoint is to search the users by username, email.
+This endpoint is to search the users by username.

 ### Example
 ```ruby